-Non-employee directors who change the occupation they held when initially elected must offer to resign from the Board promptly following such change.
+Non-employee directors who change the position or occupation they held when initially elected must offer to resign from the Board promptly following such change.
 At that time, the Corporate Governance and Nominating Committee will review the continued appropriateness of Board membership under the new circumstances and make a recommendation to the Board.
-Employee directors, including the CEO, must retire from the Board at the time of a change in their status as an officer of the Company, unless the policy is waived by the Board.
+Notwithstanding the foregoing, any non-employee director who is retired shall not be required to offer his or her resignation from the Board if he or she enters into a consulting arrangement with a third party, provided that he or she advises the Chair and the Secretary of the Company of such proposed consulting arrangement prior to entering into the same.
+Employee directors, including the CEO, must resign from the Board at the time of a change in their status as an officer of the Company, unless the policy is waived by the Board.

-Each non-employee director must retire at the annual general meeting immediately following the completion of ten years of service as a Director of the Company.
+Each non-employee director must retire at the annual general meeting immediately following the completion of ten years of service as a director of the Company.